SchokiCoder/hawps/README.md

 # HAWPS

-Half assed wannabe physics simulation.
+Half assed wannabe physics simulator.
-Introduction here...
+The name is the game.

-Ave, true to Caesar.
+I just want to have fun writing something dumb.

 # Build